phalcon/blog/_posts/2014-10-15-phalcon-2-beta-3-released.md

 zephir build
 ```

 We hope that you will enjoy these improvements and additions.
 We invite you to share your thoughts and questions about this version on [Phosphorum](https://forum.phalcon.io/).

-<3 Phalcon Team